kendraio/kendraio-app/docs/workflow/blocks/http.rst

 --------------------

 - **method** - REQUIRED - allowed values are get, put, post, delete, patch, and "bput" (for binary PUT requests like file uploads).
 - **useProxy** (boolean) (default = false) - Set to true to use a proxy.
 Useful for CORS.
-Proxy setting are set at https://app.kendra.io/core/settings
+Proxy settings are set at https://app.kendra.io/core/settings
 - **proxyUrl** (string) - Custom proxy URL to use instead of the default proxy
 - **notify** (boolean) (default = true) -  Show a notification message if the request is successful (except for GET requests).
 This message is not sent when the HTTP method is GET.
 The notifications are by default shown for PUT, BPUT, POST, PATCH, and DELETE methods and can be turned off by setting this property to false.
-- **headers** - A set of headers with header name as object key.
-Values are processed by JMESpath
+- **headers** - A set of headers with header names as object keys.
+Values are processed by JMESPath
 - **endpoint** - The request endpoint.
 Can take multiple forms.
 See below.
 - **payload** - The request payload, used for plain PUT, POST, and PATCH requests but NOT binary ``BPUT`` method payloads (for compatibility with existing behaviour).
 For others, the payload can be a JMESPath expression to transform data, or a literal string using backticks to provide specified data directly.
-But for BPUT payloads, the payload must be provided by a previous block such as a mapping block, which is becomes a ``data`` object input passed to the HTTP block with, and it must have a ``content`` property with the payload instead, NOT via this key, and an example is given later below.
+But for BPUT payloads, the payload must be provided by a previous block such as a mapping block, which becomes a ``data`` object input passed to the HTTP block, and it must have a ``content`` property with the payload instead, NOT via this key, and an example is given later below.
 - **requestType** (string) (default = 'application/json') - Set to 'application/x-www-form-urlencoded' for form-encoded requests
 - **responseType** (string) (default = 'json') - The expected response type from the server
 - **authentication** - Optional authentication configuration.
 Currently supports AWS SigV4 for S3-compatible storage.